Central Milton Keynes

-Central Milton Keynes is the central business district of Milton Keynes, Buckinghamshire, England and a civil parish in its own right, with a town council.
+Central Milton Keynes is the central business district of Milton Keynes, Buckinghamshire, England.
+It is a civil parish in its own right, with a town council, making it one of the constituent towns of the city.

-The district is approximately 3.5 km long by 1 km wide and occupies some of the highest land in Milton Keynes.
+The district is approximately 3.5 km long by 1 km wide and occupies some of the highest land in the city.
 It contains (behind the Central Library) the historic site of the moot hill for Secklow (or Sigelai) Hundred.
 It is the site of the central retail, business, law enforcement and governmental districts, Milton Keynes Central railway station and around 2,000 residential dwellings.

-This area is known locally as "the city centre".

 Topology

 Occupying 342 ha, the district lies between Portway (H5, A509) to the north, the West Coast Main Line and A5 to the west, Childs Way (H6) to the south and the Grand Union Canal to the east.
 It is crossed from north to south by (in west to east order, major roads only) Grafton Gate (V6), Witan Gate, Saxon Gate (V7) and Secklow Gate, and Marlborough Street.
 It is crossed from west to east (in north to south order, major roads only) by Silbury Boulevard, Midsummer Boulevard and Avebury Boulevard.
 Midsummer Boulevard is the primary spine.

 The district rests like a saddle across a long north-south ridge with its highest point here at a little over 110 metres, falling east to 75 metres near the Grand Union Canal and 85 metres near the Central railway station.
 This area is almost the highest point of Milton Keynes and includes the site of Secklow Mound, the moot mound (meeting place) for the Secklow Hundred and a scheduled ancient monument, just behind the central library.